Interesting Sensitive Skin and Eczema-friendly Products

 Use the code, SHB10 to get 10% off Gladskin products.

-> Dove - "Hyper-Reactive Skin Balance" cleanser is really nice.
+> Dove - "Ultra Sensitive Skin" cleanser is really nice.
 I've been using it as a shampoo, too.
 No fragrance or masking fragrance and while concentrated, it's pretty gentle.
 Unless your skin is very oily or you're washing off sunscreen, you can dilute this a little with water without losing the nice foam and cleansing.

 Besides the gentler surfactants (detergents) - this product is designed to perform well in hard water.
 Hard water can be tough on eczema.
 The minerals can be drying on our skin - but where it really gets us is the way that minerals bind to anionic detergents.
 That complex is difficult to rinse off.
 So we're left with a little detergent residue on the skin - causing more water-loss from the skin after washing in people with eczema